traeblain/.comV2/content/blog/2016-reading.md

 ## Bad Books

 This year was much better than last year with regards to bad books.
 I will not link to it and will not say much.  _The Unnoticeable_ by Robert Brockway was recommended to me after reading [Futuristic Violence and Fancy Suits][fancy] by David Wong (which is **not** a bad book, by the way, and you should definitely read).
 But it was a complete waste of time.
 The thought behind it was nice, but I kept feeling like the attempts to be funny were just stupid.
-Apparently his publisher wanted more so it is now a series, but I'd just avoid this book .
+Apparently his publisher wanted more so it is now a series, but I'd just avoid this book.

 [gr2016]: https://www.goodreads.com/user/year_in_books/2016/1671848
 [Morning Star]: https://www.amazon.com/Morning-Star-Book-Rising-Trilogy/dp/0345539869/ref=as_li_ss_tl?ie=UTF8&amp;qid=1483677705&amp;sr=8-1&amp;keywords=morning+star&amp;linkCode=ll1&amp;tag=traeblain-20&amp;linkId=41fab423dea2c6f0ee6fad3310208ca2	"Morning Star"